empirical-run/appwright/docs/config.md

 BrowserStack also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.

-### Lambdatest
+### LambdaTest

-Lambdatest [Real Device Cloud](https://www.lambdatest.com/support/docs/app-testing-on-real-devices/) can be used to provide remote devices to Appwright.
+LambdaTest [Real Device Cloud](https://www.lambdatest.com/support/docs/app-testing-on-real-devices/) can be used to provide remote devices to Appwright.

-These environment variables are required for the Lambdatest
+These environment variables are required for the LambdaTest

 - LAMBDATEST_USERNAME
 - LAMBDATEST_ACCESS_KEY

-Lambdatest also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.
+LambdaTest also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.

 ### Android Emulator